abinit/abinit-fallbacks/README.md

 ## Overview

-Since the fallbacks evolve at a very different pace from Abinit and have very different objectives, they are available as a separate package.
+Since the different external libraries are developed at their own pace, independent from Abinit, and have very different objectives, they are not available in the Abinit package, but come in separate packages.
-Typically, in one year, there will be 2 minor releases of Abinit, while 1 or 2 of the fallbacks at most will be upgraded asynchronously, mainly during active development phases.
+Typically, over a one-year period, there will be 2 minor releases of Abinit, while 1 or 2 among the set of external libraries at most will be upgraded asynchronously, mainly during their active development phases.
 In parallel, the build system that wraps their installation will be refactored, upgraded, and tested.

+We (developers of Abinit) follow the releases of the different abinit dependencies, and check their compatibility with Abinit.
+We also check different compilation options.

-The independent fallbacks can be downloaded from the [Abinit website](https://abinit.github.io/abinit_web/fallbacks.html).
+The list of versions of the different fallbacks compatible with different Abinit versions can be found on the [Fallbacks page of the Abinit website](https://abinit.github.io/abinit_web/fallbacks.html).
+Their URLs are given on this page.
+These URLs are also stored in the Abinit-fallbacks package, for their possible download thanks to Abinit-fallbacks.

-You can either download the source tarball released with Abinit or clone one of the Git repositories directly.
+Obtaining the Abinit-fallbacks source tarball can be done either by download it from this Fallbacks page of the Abinit website](https://abinit.github.io/abinit_web/fallbacks.html), or by cloning from the present Git repository directly.

 ## Requirements